rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 tool to have in your toolbox - but to encourage Rails developers to understand how lazy loading and N+1 queries allow for Russian Doll caching to be a useful alternative to addressing performance bottlenecks in your Rails applications.

-Now, don't blindly remove all your `includes` statements either.
+Keep in mind, Russian doll caching may not be the best approach for your app, especially if that cache is frequently cleared or updated.
+Caching also means you'll need to think about cache expiry which introduces its own set of challenges.
 As with any discussion of performance, profiling and benchmarking is a required step to before deciding how to tune your app for performance, so it's up to you to determine the best approach.

 Be careful of over-prescribing eager loading to squash your N+1 queries.